-If you’re looking for some quick and easy treats, these Instant Pot desserts are right up your alley!
+If you’re looking for some quick and easy treats, these Instant Pot desserts are just the ticket!

-From cake to brownies to pudding, there are so many easy dishes you can make.
+From Instant Pot cakes and brownies to pudding, there are so many sweet dishes you can make.

-For those of you who don’t have an Instant Pot, here’s a quick rundown of what it can do.
+For those who don’t have an Instant Pot, here’s a quick rundown of what it can do.

 When making a cake in your Instant Pot, it’s best to use a 6-inch cake pan.